alaistair/EconSim/README.md

 # About me

 I graduated from The University of Western Australia with degrees in Economics (Hons) and Computer Science.
 While at UWA I tutored Macroeconomics 101 and Monetary Economics 210.
-I am a Senior Analyst at the Reserve Bank of Australia.

-I have tinkered with various toy economic models in the past, and in high school I created a circular flow of income in Visual Basic to explain how the economy works.
+As an economist I helped build macroeconomic models for stress testing banks' portfolios.